Ankle fractures

 There are a number of issues in translating these biomechanical studies into real life:

-Therefore, it is probably best to stress test all ankle fractures after bony stabilisation.
-The syndesmosis should be stressed laterally, anteroposteriorly and in external rotation – Briggs et al (2004) suggested the main direction of instability is anteroposterior rather than laterally.
+Therefore, it is probably best to stress test all ankle fractures after bony stabilisation. he syndesmosis should be stressed laterally, anteropos- teriorly and in external rotation – Candal-Couto (2004) suggested the main direction of instability is anteroposterior rather than laterally, and Xenos (1995) found that AP radiography correlated less well with measured rotation in cadaver legs than lateral radiography.
+Radiographic screening is important, although direct palpation of the syndesmosis may also be useful

 syndesmosis screw1